-Significance Assessment SP0039 has the potential to reveal information about the design and construction of mechanical components.
+Significance Assessment Criterion e (technical/research) SP0039 has the potential to reveal information about the design and construction of mechanical components.
 The pumping station still fulfils its role over 75 years after its introduction as a low level sewage pumping station as originally designed and constructed apart from modifications to mechanical and electrical equipment.
-No assessment provided.
-The superstructure is a representative example of a Federation Free style public utility building.
+Criterion f (rare) No assessment provided.
+Criterion g (representative) The superstructure is a representative example of a Federation Free style public utility building.
 SP0039 is a representative example of a low level sewage pumping station on the Southern and Western Suburbs Ocean Outfall Sewer.